A vegan version of Cadbury’s iconic Dairy Milk chocolate bar is in the works.

-A member of the Facebook group What Kiwi Vegans Eat, where New Zealanders share their plant-based food finds, posted a screenshot from a survey she took online last week.
-One survey about Cadbury products featured a slide showing a chocolate bar with “vegan” printed on the front.
+Rumors started swirling about the new bar last year.
+A member of the Facebook group What Kiwi Vegans Eat posted a screenshot from a survey she took online; one survey about Cadbury products featured a slide showing a chocolate bar with “vegan” printed on the front.

 Known for its Dairy Milk chocolate bar, Cadbury is the second-largest confectionery brand in the world.

-The Mondelez International-owned company currently has only a few vegan options.
-The Freddo Drinking Chocolate is dairy-free and a few new products were introduced this year: giant Bournville dark chocolate buttons, a powdered chocolate shake, and fudge frosting.
+The company currently has only a handful of vegan options.
+The Freddo Drinking Chocolate is dairy-free and a few new products were introduced last year: giant Bournville dark chocolate buttons, a powdered chocolate shake, and fudge frosting.